Moya/Moya/docs/Endpoints.md

 seen how to map targets into endpoints using the `endpointClosure` parameter of the `MoyaProvider` initializer.
 That lets you create an `Endpoint` instance that Moya will use to reason about the network API call.
-At some point, that `Endpoint` must be resolved into an actual `NSURLRequest` to give to Alamofire.
+At some point, that `Endpoint` must be resolved into an actual `URLRequest` to give to Alamofire.
 That's what the `requestClosure` parameter is for.

 The `requestClosure` is an optional, last-minute way to modify the request